Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

 There is no other way of saying it: the Panasonic FlashXpress has a very Japanese like design.
 Take a look at the buttons and the use of iconography.
 Compared to other toaster ovens, especially in the US market, and it’s hard not to say that the FlashXpress looks more like a microwave than a toaster oven.
+For kitchen lovers that also love new technology, read our review on the Tovala smart oven that pulls expert cooking advice off the internet.

 …the FlashXpress looks more like a microwave than a toaster oven.